HatchApps/xavier-help/checks.md

 A summary of the [Corporation Tax](/insights.html#corporation-tax) insight, sharing the next estimated payment for the previous period, and the estimated corporation tax accrued for the current period.

+### Dividends Status
+This check shows a running tally of the dividends posted in the system since the start of the client's current financial year.
+The point of this check is to ensure that dividends are declared where necessary from an audit trail perspecitve, and that these intended funds are not being distributed via other channels.

+By default, the check retrieves the balance of each control account based on account codes found under the reporting code *EQU.RET.DIV*.
+You can change the account codes used by clicking the small cog next to the card title.
+Expanding the card shows a balance for each of the dividend accounts found.
+Clicking on a dividend account will display a detailed grid of its transaction history since the start of the financial year.

+In terms of status, the Dividends check will show a warning if it is greater than 3 months into the client's financial year and no evidence of dividends declaration has been found.